jorubhi/AngularJS-Springboot-Mongo/README.md

 ----1.
 Open Angular1 folder and do -> npm install express.

 ----2.
-Go to /scripts and do -> node web-server.AngulatrJS.
+Go to /scripts and do -> node web-server.js

 ----3.
 You can now access the application @locahost:8100.